syncfusion-content/javascript-docs/js/Spreadsheet/RowsAndColumns.md

 You can dynamically insert the selected number of blank columns to the left of the selected range by following,

 * Click Insert in the context menu and select "Entire Column" option in Insert dialog.
-* Click Insert Cells in OTHERS tab in ribbon and select "Entire Column" option in Insert dialog.
+* Select Insert Cells option in Insert button in Ribbon OTHERS tab and select "Entire Column" option in Insert dialog.
+* Select Insert Sheet Columns option in Insert button in Ribbon OTHERS tab.
 * Click Insert option in column header context menu.

 You can also perform insert entire column using [`insertEntireColumn`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:insertentirecolumn "insertEntireColumn") method.

-### Delete
+## Delete

 You can delete a range of cells, rows or columns based on the selection in worksheet.
-You have to enable the allowDelete property to perform Delete Operation.
+You have to enable the [`allowDelete`](http://help.syncfusion.com/js/api/ejspreadsheet#members:allowdelete "allowDelete") property to perform Delete Operation.

 You can access delete operation through,

 * OTHERS tab in Ribbon
 * Context menu

-Note: In header Context menu you can delete only rows or columns.
+N> In header Context menu you can delete only rows or columns.

 #### Delete Shift Up

 You can dynamically delete the selected range of cells and shift the other cells to top by following,

 * Click Delete in the context menu and select "Shift Cells Up" option in Delete dialog.
-* Click Delete Cells in OTHERS tab in ribbon and select "Shift Cells Up" option in Delete dialog.
+* Select Delete Cells option in Delete button in Ribbon OTHERS tab and select "Shift Cells Up" option in Delete dialog.

 You can also perform delete shift up using [`deleteShiftUp`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:deleteshiftup "deleteShiftUp") method.